Find your problem below to see suggested solutions.

-- Residential surcharge for non-commercial delivery address - At time of writing only TNT apply this surcharge.
+- Residential surcharge for non-commercial delivery address - At time of writing only TNT and Northline apply this surcharge.

 - Unloading assist (i.e. truck with tailgate lift) surcharge - Most carriers add this if any item is over 30kg and a forklift is not present at the collection or delivery addresses.
 Cope Sensitive Freight and TNT Technology Express do not apply this surcharge.